Information Systems (CIS)

 This course provides an overview of computer concepts.
 Emphasis is placed on the use of personal computers and software applications for personal and fundamental workplace use.
 Upon completion, students should be able to demonstrate basic personal computer skills.

 This course introduces computer programming and problem solving in a structured program logic environment.
 Topics include language syntax, data types, program organization, problem solving methods, algorithm design, and logic control structures.
-Upon completion, students should be able to manage files with operating system commands, use top-down algorithm design, and implement algorithmic solutions in a programming language.
+Upon completion, students should be able to use top-down algorithm design and implement algorithmic solutions in a programming language.

 Take MAT 121